Looking for the difference between James Allen True Heart and Ideal Cut?

 Price and Value of True Heart vs. Ideal Cut

-Cut being the most important feature of diamond, gives you the urge to spend those extra bucks.
+Cut is the most important feature of diamond, gives you the urge to spend those extra bucks.
 But at the back of your mind, you still wonder if it’s worth it.

 Which One Should You Buy?